mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ---

-## Next Steps
+## Next steps

-Once the connector is configured and published, monitor its status under the **Data Sources** tab in the [Admin Center](https://admin.microsoft.com).
-To make updates or remove the connector, refer to the [Manage Your Connector](manage-connector.md) guide.
+Once the connector is configured and published, monitor its status  **Data sources** in the [Admin Center](https://admin.microsoft.com).
+For more information, see [Manage your connector](manage-connector.md) guide.

-For additional support, contact [Microsoft Graph Support](https://developer.microsoft.com/en-us/graph/support).
+If you have issues or want to provide feedback, contact [Microsoft Graph|Support](https://developer.microsoft.com/en-us/graph/support).